bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/plugin-store-object.md

 # &lt;plugin store object&gt; as string : string

-Returns a plugin store object as string.
+Returns a plugin store object as a string.